If you’re reading this and you’ve been arrested for a DUI, stay calm. These are serious charges, but panicking won’t help.

 Your DUI Case is Unique

 First, know that every single DUI case is different.
-I’ve watched many hundreds of videos of field sobriety tests.
+I’ve watched thousands of videos of standardized field sobriety tests.
 I’ve also reviewed the results of hundreds of breath samples and blood tests.
 And I’ve found that while they may have shared common elements, each DUI case is truly one-of-a-kind.

 Let me tell you more about your how to improve your chances of avoiding a DUI conviction, as well as what to ask when looking for a lawyer to handle your DUI case.